wyattferguson/pattern/docs/setup_guide/documentation.md

 ## Publishing Docs

-Using [Portray] publishing your docs to [GitHub Pages] couldnt be any easier.
+Using [Portray] publishing your docs to [GitHub Pages] couldn't be any easier.
 Make sure all your changes are synced to your repo and run the provided command:

 ```
 task publish